leverh/react-bookhub-app/README.md

 - The following configurations need to be set:
     - `ALLOWED_HOST`: Set this to the combined project's URL.
-    - `CLIENT_ORIGIN`: This should point to the combined project's URL, but retain the `https://` prefix while omitting any trailing slashes.
+    - `CLIENT_ORIGIN`: This should point to the combined project's URL, but retain the `https://` prefix while omitting any trailing slashes(That's important!!).

 #### **3. Pre-Deployment Check & Execution**:

-- Trigger deployment by visiting the `Deploy` tab in your Heroku dashboard.
+- Trigger deployment by visiting the `Deploy` tab in the Heroku dashboard.

 **With these complex proccesses complete, the React app should be running successfuly!**